 I am currently Assistant Professor of Statistical Science in the Department of Statistical Science at Baylor University.
 Before coming to Baylor I earned my doctorate from the Department of Statistics at Rice University in Houston, Texas.
-For my undergraduate degree I attended the University of Richmond and received my degree in pure mathematics working primarily with Bill Ross.
+For my undergraduate degree I attended the University of Richmond and received my degree in mathematics working primarily with Bill Ross.

 During my undergraduate summers, Javier Rojo slowly turned me into a statistician through his fantastic REU program RUSIS, where I conducted research in imputation schemes for missing microarray data and tests for stochastic dominance for financial applications.
 While at Rice for my graduate studies I worked with Dr. Rojo as part of RUSIS teaching statistical computing and graphics during the summers, and he later became my doctoral thesis advisor.
 A program very near and dear to me, I spent five years with RUSIS as a student or teacher and was the program's second Ph.D.